 CGG, a French-based global geoscience technology leader, is defined by the many smart scientists that help energy companies understand the earth’s subsurface.
 This knowledge helps de-risk oil and gas explorations.
-Sophie Zurquiyah, CEO, sits down with Regina Mayor, KPMG’s Global and U.S. Head of Energy, to discuss how her company, through high-performance computing, creates very detailed images of the structures deep below the earth.
+Sophie Zurquiyah, CEO, sits down with Regina Mayor, KPMG’s Global Head of Energy, to discuss how her company, through high-performance computing, creates very detailed images of the structures deep below the earth.
 Guided by those images, clients can then make better investment decisions around where to locate wells, avoid hazards, and minimize the environmental impact of drilling.

 Topics discussed include: